 | TargetDiff | 45% |

-We won’t draw any hard conclusions since this is only a fun blog post.
-It is worth noting that we are comparing two different things.
+We won’t draw any hard conclusions about the methods, since this is only a fun blog post.
+It is also worth noting that we are comparing two slightly different things.
 PoseBusters applies hard pass/fail thresholds to individual bond lengths and angles, whereas the CCDC Geometry Analyser takes a knowledge-based approach, flagging features that fall outside distributions observed in the CSD, making it a softer signal rather than a strict failure criterion.
 I think it would be interesting to look at how the minimised poses may do from each method, alongside some minimised and raw crystal structure poses as well!

 I provide the scripts and the data used to generate the plot above on a Github repo: https://github.com/SanazKaz/molgeom-eval